voxpupuli/puppet-r10k/CONTRIBUTING.md

         repository. (the format ticket/1234-short_description_of_change is
         usually preferred for this project).

-      - Submit a pull request to the repository in the puppetlabs organization.

       - Update the ticket with a link to the pull request.

 The long version